AnujaJadhav9955/list_advisors/README.md

 2. Clone List_Advisors_BFF repo
 3. run npm install on both the repos
 4. run List_Advisors with command "npm start"
-5. run List_Advisors_BFF with command node index.js
+5. run List_Advisors_BFF with command "npm start"
 6. got to localhost:3000 to check UI flow
-7. If you want to check BFF got to localhost:6969
+7. If you want to check BFF got to localhost:6969/graphql
+8. To run unit test cases use npm test for both List_Advisors and List_Advisors_BFF

 ## Note
-1. At the moment we are showing max 400 Advisors If we want more we can do that, by just giving greater value for "hasMore" option of infinite scroller.
+1. At the moment we are showing max 600 Advisors If we want more we can do that, by just giving greater value for "hasMore" option of infinite scroller in AdvisorList.

-## Used Libraries Or Tools
+## Used Libraries And Tools

 1. Used open source Material UI react component library
 2. Used React context for local state management